 The Role of Unified Marketing Measurement in Modern Marketing

-Today’s consumers have learned to tune out marketers, unless they are providing a message and service tailored to their needs in the moment.
+Today’s consumers have learned to tune out marketers, unless they are providing a message or service tailored to their needs in the moment.

-Media mix modeling (MMM) and multi-touch attribution alone cannot provide the real-time, granular insights required of successful omnichannel marketing.
+Media mix modeling (MMM) and multi-touch attribution alone cannot provide the real-time, granular insights required for successful omnichannel marketing.

 UMM will play a crucial role in modern marketing.
-As such, marketers who have not already must build a strategy to implement UMM and a unified analytics platform into their practice.
+As such, marketers must build a strategy to implement UMM and a unified analytics platform into their practice.

 This will require:

 - Certifying your team in the UMM software